Anti-Acid Reflux Formula Supplement

 This is a bioavailable and highly active form of magnesium which helps prevent oesophageal and stomach muscles from contracting.

 This equal parts combination of zinc and carnosine works synergistically.
-The zinc helps modify secretion of cytokines and combats intestinal inflammation and impairment of the stomach’s immune defences.
+The zinc helps modify secretion of cytokines and combats intestinal inflammation and impairment of the stomach’s immune defenses.
 For its part, the L-Carnosine maximises zinc’s activity at the site of inflammation and in particular, enables it to adhere to gastric mucosa cells.
 It is also found in the supplement Zinc L-carnosine 37.5 mg

 Extract of orange peel (D-limonene)